snowbldr/react-stator/README.md

 ## Reading State

-To connect the components state to the shared state, pass an initial state that has the same properties as the shared state that you want to connect to.
+To connect the component's state to the shared state, pass an initial state that has the same properties as the shared state that you want to connect to.
 Once you've done that, you can access the properties using either:

 `this.state` for react component classes that extend StatefulComponent